aleshaleksey/fansys23/14-recipes.md

 ## Pyromancer
 A pyromancer is an offensive caster that makes use especially of elemental fire magic.
 A similar template can be made for any elemental battle mage.

+A pyromancer can be dangerous at range or in melee.
+This build works well enough with a single elemental spellcasting ability taken to high level, along with [Elemental Blast](06-abilities.md#elemental-blast).
+A second type of elemental spellcasting (other than fire or water) taken to 3rd level is useful for counter-spelling.
+As with other spellcasting builds, the other abilities can be exchanged for natural combat or utility abilities for a less conventional build.
+Medium/heavy armour proficiency can also be taken as a also a valid option for protection.

+The primary stat for this build is WIS.
+If using armour STR is useful, if not, DEX.
+Likewise, since this is largely a combat focused build, CON and CHA should not be neglected.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|
 |1 (1) |2  (1)|3  (1)|2|2|[Elemental Blast: Fire](06-abilities.md#elemental-blast), [Elemental Touch: Fire](06-abilities.md#elemental-touch), [Spellcasting Local: Fire I](06-abilities.md#spellcasting-local)|Interception, Light Blades, Light Armour||